abhisekjha/os_processes/README.md

 # os_processes
-Some of the functions related to OS processes including all the class exercises
+Some of the functions related to OS processes including all the class exercises.